RahulRR16/RahulRR16/README.md

 ## 📂 Projects
 Here are some of my featured projects.
 Click on each project for more details.
 ### 📱 NotesR
-**Description:** A privacy-focused notes app with robust passcode protection and biometric access.
-The app securely encrypts all notes using AES-256-GCM encryption and stores them in the device's secure enclave.
+**Description:** A privacy-focused notes app with robust passcode protection and biometric authentication.
+The app securely encrypts all notes using AES-256-GCM encryption and stores them in the device's secure enclave. and a polished, app-store-like UI with full dark mode support.
+NotesR complies with OWASP Mobile Top 10 standards for local data handling, authentication, and encryption.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/f7748078-008b-42cd-8552-2a308a94f2e6", width="200", height="355"/>